 The risk of illness from TTHMS is much lower than the risk of illness from drinking water that has not been disinfected.
-Regardless, the Town is committed to addressing the violation of the TTHM limit.
-The DEP has approved our plans to upgrade our three treatment plant and we expect construction to begin in the fall of 2018 with a completion date of December 31, 2019.
+Regardless, the Town is committed to addressing the violation of the TTHM limit and is in the process of upgrading our three treatment plants to deal with this issue.
+These upgrades are scheduled to be completed no later than December 31, 2019.